bcb420-2021/Zijin_He/README.md

-# Welcome to my BCB420 wiki!
+# Welcome to Zijin He BCB420 wiki!

-# Journal
+You can visit my BCB420 Course journal in this repository wiki.